rossanx/akfs/docs/journal.md

               outb   %al, $0xA1
 '''

-We the previous code we masked all interrupts but the keyboard interrupt 1.
+In the previous code we masked all interrupts but the keyboard interrupt 1.
 After this we can FINALLY enable interrupts with "sti".
 YeY!!!